ECCC-ASTD-MRD/georef/README.md

 ## Data structures

-* TGeoOptions : Defines various intepolation parameters
+* TGeoOptions : Defines various intepolation parameters.
+There is a global instance to TGeoOption *GeoRef_Options that should only be used in non threaded environment.
+Use a per thread instance of this type as parametre to functions needing them for threaded environment.
 * TGeoRef     : Geo-Reference definition
 * TGeoSet     : Links 2 Geo-Reference for interpolation.
 Contains cached values and index/weights to be reused on each intepolation between the 2 geo-reference